cncf/devstats-example/INSTALL_UBUNTU18.md

     - This deployment uses `147.75.105.130:3001`.
 11. Configure Grafana
     - Login as "admin/admin" to `http://X.Y.Z.V:3001`, change password to something more secure.
-    - Choose "Add data source" or Configuration -> data sources, then add PostgreSQL DB with those settings:
-    - Name "psql", Type "PostgreSQL", host "127.0.0.1:5432", database "your_project" (`homebrew` in this case), user "ro_user" (this is the select-only user for psql), password you used for `PG_PASS_RO`, ssl-mode "disabled".
-    - Run `devel/put_all_charts.sh`, then go to Home -> Manage: select "Dashboards" dashboard, and click star icon to make it favorite.
-    - Go to Configuration -> Preferences, change Organization name to "Your project" - this will allow anonymous access, change "Home dashboard" to "Dashboards".
-    - Go to User -> Preferences and and set Home dashboard to "Dashboards" (you can only choose from favorites).
-    - Sign out and ten remove `/login` part from the redirected URL.
-You should be able to access dashboards as an anonymous user.
-    - If all is fine, cleanup local Grafana DB copies: `Run `devel/put_all_charts_cleanup.sh`.
-    - If you have modified dashboards on the Grafana UI, download them as JSONs: `./devel/get_all_sqlite_jsons.sh`.
     - cp devstats.sh $GOPATH/bin/
     - You can use `crontab` file as an example of enabling hourly cron sync: `crontab -e`